MellieDee/codeQuiz/README.md

 ## Purpose
 ***
-To develop a timed multiple-choice coding quiz that features dynamically updated HTML & CSS powered by JavaScript.
+To develop a timed multiple-choice coding quiz which features dynamically updated HTML & CSS powered by JavaScript.
 It will run in the browser and have a clean plished, responsive user interface.

 &nbsp;